 The Applicant must:

-- Complete the online application form [now closed], which will ask you to upload the following:
+- Complete the online application form [suspended], which will ask you to upload the following:

 - A maximum 2-page letter of intent (11 pt. font, ½ inch (1.27 cm) margins) providing:

 - Description and justification for purpose and anticipated benefit of international visit;